Pete Brock: Instructor, author and photographer

 Brock became an instructor at his alma mater, Art Center College of Design in Pasadena, California after leaving the world of hang gliding.
 He taught automotive history and aerodynamics.
 In the early 1990s he wrote the definitive book on the history of the World Champion Daytona Cobra Coupes, cars he originally designed in 1963.
 The book was so well respected in the industry he was contacted by several automotive media outlets requesting he cover the automotive race industry for them.

-In 1999 he finally relented, leaving his teaching position at Art Center and becoming a world respected automotive photojournalist.
+In 1999, Brock finally relented, leaving his teaching position at Art Center and becoming a world respected automotive photojournalist.
 For more than 20 years Brock, joined by his wife Gayle, a world class photographer in her own right, covered endurance racing for automotive magazines such as Racer, Car & Driver, MotorTrend, Autoweek, Auto Aficionado, Classic Motorsports, Grassroots Motorsports, Excellence, Bimmer, Roundel, Sports Car Illustrated and Corvette magazine.

 In 2013, the 50th anniversary of the '63 split window Corvette, Brock wrote the book: Corvette Sting Ray: Genesis of an American Icon on the development of the 1963 Corvette sharing his insider view of how this iconic car came about.
 The book won the prestigious Motor Press Guild's Best Book of the Year Award and even more coveted Dean Batchelor Award.

 In 2018, Brock shared the details of the cars he designed while at Shelby American in the book: The Road to Modena: Origins and History of the Shelby-DeTomaso P70 Can-Am Sports Racer.
 Brock shared the different design techniques used in the U.S., which he employed while building the Champion Daytona Cobra Coupe, as compared to the Italian way of designing and building cars which he learned while working in Italy building the Shelby DeTomaso P70, a joint effort by Carroll Shelby and Alejandro de Tomaso in 1964.
 Brock shares his love and admiration of the Italian craftsman he worked with stating; "Working with the Italians I now understood why Italian cars are of such beautiful and fluid design."
 Brock's book received the Gold Award for Best Automotive Heritage Award by the Automotive Heritage Association.

-Always designing, in 1999 Brock worked with Hi-Tech, a company making automobiles in Port Elizabeth, South Africa to create a modern version of the Daytona Cobra Coupe, called the Brock Coupe.
+Always designing, in 1999, Brock worked with Hi-Tech, a company making automobiles in Port Elizabeth, South Africa to create a modern version of the Daytona Cobra Coupe, called the Brock Coupe.
 Over 150 Brock Coupes were produced in South Africa and sold by Superformance, LLC.
 To this day, Brock owns and drives his personal Superformance Brock Coupe (chassis #0073), painted Amulet Red with a Wimbledon White half-cove.